Lacy Alexander, PhD

 Timothy Tyler, MS, PT, ATC

 Tim is physical therapist in private practice in New York.
-He is also a Research Associate at the Nicholas Institute of Sports Medicine and Athletic Trauma at Lenox Hill Hospital.
+He is also a Clinical Research Associate at the Nicholas Institute of Sports Medicine and Athletic Trauma at Lenox Hill Hospital.
 His research interests include developing new objective measurements and evidence based rehabilitation guidelines.
 He has been published in several journals and texts.